thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+11/26/20 Daily data (under the /dailies/ folder) has been added for 11/25 and 11/24, note that some tweets will bleed into the following day due to different timezones captured.

-11/24/20 Daily data (under the /dailies/ folder) has been added for 11/23 and 11/22, note that some tweets will bleed into the following day due to different timezones captured
+11/24/20 Daily data (under the /dailies/ folder) has been added for 11/23 and 11/22, note that some tweets will bleed into the following day due to different timezones captured.
-.

 11/22/20 Version 37 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
 Dailies have been added for 11/21, 11/20, and 11/19.

-11/19/20 Daily data (under the /dailies/ folder) has been added for 11/18 and 11/17, note that some tweets will bleed into the following day due to different timezones captured
+11/19/20 Daily data (under the /dailies/ folder) has been added for 11/18 and 11/17, note that some tweets will bleed into the following day due to different timezones captured.
-.

 11/17/20 Daily data (under the /dailies/ folder) has been added for 11/16 and 11/15, note that some tweets will bleed into the following day due to different timezones captured.